What is Just In Time manufacturing?

 And make sure you have a back-up plan in place because the failure of a single part of the supply chain can have immediate knock-on effects further down the line.

-If your business uses Just In Time processes, or is keen to explore these options, read more about how our manufacturing software can improve your supply chain and stock management systems.
+If your business uses Just In Time processes, or is keen to explore these options, learn more about how our Manufacturing software solutions can improve your supply chain and stock management systems.